eclipse-emfcloud/coffee-editor/web/README.md

-# Coffee Editor Extension Example - Frontend
+# Coffee Editor IDE - Frontend

 This part contains the frontend of the coffee editor IDE shown in the browser.